 (ii) where there is an indication of apparent misuse of illness leave, or

-(iii) when it is considered that an Employee may be unable to satisfactorily perform his duties: (1) due to disability or illness; (2) prior to returning to work.
+(iii) when it is considered that an Employee may be unable to satisfactorily perform their duties: (1) due to disability or illness; (2) prior to returning to work.

-(b) The report of the medical board shall contain conclusions and recommendations relating to any limitations or restrictions concerning the Employee's ability to perform the duties of his position and the medical information leading to those conclusions.
+(b) The report of the medical board shall contain conclusions and recommendations relating to any limitations or restrictions concerning the Employee's ability to perform the duties of their position and the medical information leading to those conclusions.

 (c) The Employer is responsible for the direct medical costs associated with the examination provided for in Sub-clause 27.03(a).

-27.04 Pursuant to Clause 27.03, an Employee shall be entitled to have his personal physician or other physician of his choice to be a member of the medical board or act as his council before the medical board.
+27.04 Pursuant to Clause 27.03, an Employee shall be entitled to have their personal physician or other physician of their choice to be a member of the medical board or act as their council before the medical board.
 Expenses incurred under this clause shall be paid by the Employer.
 A copy of the report from the medical board shall be sent to the Employee's physician.

 27.05 The Employer may require that any Employee undergo a medical examination or a medical interview and when such examination or interview is for purposes other than meeting the requirements of Clause 27.01 and 27.02 the examination or interview shall be at the Employer's expense and on the Employer's time.